databio/AIList/README.md

 ### Use ailist in python

-A Python wrapper of the AIList c code is included in folder src_py and the search is very fast (~3 times less efficient than AIList c code).
+A Python wrapper of the AIList c code is included in folder src_py and the search is very fast (close to AIList c code).
 To install after cloning this repo:
 ```
 cd AIList/src_py